Emergent complex quantum networks in continuous-variables non-Gaussian states: Introduction

 Large multiparty quantum systems are extremely hard to describe, although the complex behavior of their quantum states is what makes them appealing resources for quantum information processing.
 Intensive efforts have been dedicated to the direct representation of quantum states via numerical and analytical approaches with the aim of classifying and detecting truly non-classical and useful quantum features, like entanglement\cite{Islam15,Laflorencie16}.
 For example, tensor networks have been demonstrated to be very powerful tools for entanglement classification, and have been applied in many fields ranging from condensed matter physics to conformal field theory~\cite{Orus19}.
 In the quantum information scenario, resource theories offer a general theoretical framework to classify useful resources to reach desired quantum features~\cite{Chitambar19}.
 Different strategies that are becoming more and more popular exploit machine learning procedures~\cite{Carleo19,Dunjko18} to classify general complex features in the quantum realm ~\cite{Deng17,Carleo17,Carrasquilla20} often by representing them via neural networks~\cite{guo2019backpropagation}.

-In this work we focus on the complex behaviour of quantum states in continuous variable (CV) quantum systems and we tackle it via complex networks theory.
+In this work we focus on the complex behaviour of quantum states in continuous variable (CV) quantum systems and we tackle it via complex network theory.
 Our work is motivated by all-optical platforms, based on continuous quantum observables, that can already produce large entangled networks~\cite{Asavanant19,Larsen19,Chen14}.
-These networks are made of travelling light fields with quantum correlations between amplitude and phase values of different modes of the field, e.g. light at different colors.
+These networks are made of traveling light fields with quantum correlations between amplitude and phase values of different modes of the field, e.g. light at different colors.
 They have Gaussian measurement statistics for amplitude and phase continuous variables, so that they can be easily simulated via classical computer.
-They are essential resources for measurement based quantum computing but, in order to perform quantum protocols, they must acquire non-Gaussian statistics of the continuous variables.
+They are essential resources for measurement-based quantum computing but, in order to perform quantum protocols, they must acquire non-Gaussian statistics of the continuous variables.
 Non-Gaussian statistics can be induced via mode-selective addition and subtraction of photons ~\cite{Ra19,Biagi20}, that are then called non-Gaussian operations.
-When the number of entangled systems -- in our case optical modes -- and the number of non-Gaussian operations are large enough, these systems are hard to benchmark~\cite{WalschaersPRA17,Zhuang18,Albarelli18,Takagi18,cimini2020neural,walschaers2020conditional} and computationally hard to sample~\cite{Chabaud17}.
+When the number of entangled systems -- in our case optical modes -- and the number of non-Gaussian operations grow, these systems quickly become hard to benchmark~\cite{WalschaersPRA17,Zhuang18,Albarelli18,Takagi18,cimini2020neural,walschaers2020conditional}.
+Standard quantum optical methods such as homodyne tomography rapidly become intractable, and the properties of the resulting quantum states are hard to unravel.

+In the most general scenario, even measurement outcomes of such systems become computationally hard to simulate~\cite{Chabaud17}, so that the associated sampling problem is one of the many variations of bosons sampling \cite{PhysRevLett.119.170501,10.1145/1993636.1993682}.
+In such sampling problems, photon-number correlations have shown to be efficient tools to extract properties of such intricate systems \cite{Walschaers_2016,Giordani,PhysRevA.99.023836,Zhong1460,zhong2021phaseprogrammable,Xanadu-Advantage}.
+Average values of photon-number correlations can be analytically tractable, but they can only unveil global properties of the system.
+Yet, to acquire a more detailed image of the state, we can use network theory to analyse distributions of photon-number correlations.